PhD Program Contact / Inquiries

 Additional Admission Requirement for the PhD

-PhD students must be supervised by a faculty member who has an appointment with DLSPH and Full School of Graduate Studies (SGS) status.
+PhD students must be supervised by a faculty member who has an appointment with PHS and Full Membership in the School of Graduate Studies (SGS).
 Successful applicants will have research interests congruent with those of one or more members of faculty, and may have identified a possible primary or co-supervisor, prior to admission.
 Admission may otherwise be conditional upon identifying a supervisor.
 Thus, applicants are strongly encouraged to seek out potential supervisors, and discuss with them the possibilities, prior to applying to the degree program.
 Applicants should note that identifying a potential supervisor does not guarantee admission.

-The PhD Field in Occupational & Environmental Health (OEH) consists of 4 elements: 1) coursework 2) a qualifying exam 3) research proposal and thesis, and 4) public presentation of research findings.
+The PhD Field in Occupational & Environmental Health (OEH) consists of 4 elements: 1) Course Work 2) Qualifying Exam 3) Research Proposal, and 4) Thesis.
 These elements are intended to give students depth and breadth in the theoretical, methodological and practical foundations of Occupational and Environmental Health.
 It is expected that full-time PhD students complete the program within 4-5 years of enrollment.
 The requirements are briefly summarized below.

-- 1.5 FCE – Introduction to Public Health Research (CHL5005H) (0.5 FCE); one (0.5 FCE) of either an OH or EH graduate course (or equivalent if taken previously); and one OEH doctoral seminar course (0.5 FCE, under development);
+- 1.5 FCE – CHL5005H Professional Skills for Doctoral Students in Public Health; 0.5 FCE of either an OH or EH graduate course (or equivalent if taken previously); and CHL5920H OEH Doctoral Seminar Series;

 - 1.0 FCE – courses relevant to area of study including appropriate advanced research methodology including one in biostatistics, as relevant to the area of study;